California State Route 107: History

 In 1964, Route 107 was defined to run past Interstate 405 along Hawthorne Boulevard, which renamed itself La Brea Avenue upon entering Inglewood at Century Boulevard, then turned west on Centinela Avenue to meet Interstate 405 again in Culver City.
 In 1965, the portion from Route 405 in Lawndale to Route 405 in Culver City was deleted.
 It was to have been upgraded to a freeway and was tentatively named the "Torrance Freeway."

-Until 1998, Route 107 continued further north to Interstate 405.
-In 1998, state law was changed to allow the relinquishment of Route 107 to the City of Lawndale.
+Until 1998, SR 107 continued further north to Interstate 405.
+In 1998, state law was changed to allow the relinquishment of Route 107 to the City of Lawndale, with the relinquishment going into effect in 1999.
 In 2003, the legislative definition was updated to eliminate the portion in Lawndale.
 The route currently ends at Redondo Beach Boulevard at the city limits of Lawndale.

+In July 2026, the City of Torrance approved their agreement to relinquish control of the portions of SR 107 within its city limits.
+The California Transportation Commission (CTC) will then vote at their August 2026 meeting on the deal's final approval.
+Unlike the normal relinquishment process where Caltrans must have the highway "in a good state of repair" before it hands it over to local control, the city will instead receive a one-time $11.5 million payment from Caltrans to fix it.
+After the deal is finalized about 60 days after the CTC's vote, and Caltrans pays the city the $11.5 million, the Torrance relinquishment will become official and only the segment of SR 107 within Redondo Beach will remain.
+The City of Redondo Beach has not yet expressed interest in taking control over its portion of the highway, but Caltrans will continue to negotiate with that city to complete the relinquishment and effectively decommission SR 107.